RecollectionNJIT/Recollection/README.md

 ### Description

 There doesn't seem to exist an app that combines notes, reminders, your calendar, & spreadsheets all in one place.
-The idea is to essentially fill that gap and make a one stop shop for users to store their data across all four of those things.
+The idea is to essentially fill that gap and make a one-stop shop for users to store their data across all four of those things.
 Calendar can cover any deadlines you might have.
-Notes can cover things like regular lists, images, map locations, so on and so forth.
-Reminders can be things you add to then.. be reminded about.. through notifcations.
-And then spreadsheets lets you do budgets & finances more officially.
+Notes can cover things like regular lists, images, map locations, and so on and so forth.
+Reminders can be things you add to then be reminded about through push notifications.
+Last but not least, spreadsheets let you do budgets & finances more officially.

 ### App Evaluation
 - **Mobile**: It's more than a website because it links most of its aspects to work together.
 On top of that, the Notes can implement many aspects including images and map markers.